fpv-wtf/msp-osd/README.md

 * Insert the SD card and reboot the goggles.

 ### Using Walksnail Fonts
-As of msp-osd 0.12.1, the format of font files are now compatible with Walksnail fonts.
+As of msp-osd 0.12.1, the format of font files are now compatible with Walksnail fonts, with the following caveats.
+For INAV specific Walksnail fonts, the format of the font pages matter as historical fonts typically were formatted with pages stacked vertically.
+The new requirement is for the pages to be stacked side by side.
+The newer format of side by side pages is supported by both msp-osd and Walksnail.
+Side by Side specifially formatted Walksnail fonts for INAV will be denoted 'sbs' in the zipfile and or image names.
+This does not affect Betaflight as historical fonts were single page, and newer 4 page fonts are side by side formatted pages.
+Ardu is a single page font file so all historically created fonts will work without issue.

 A Walksnail font package will typically contain 3 files.
 An ini file and 2 png files.
 The 2 png files will typically follow a naming convention that contains `_24` or `_36` in the file name.
 The '24' file is the msp-osd `_hd` equivalent, and the '36' file is the non-hd equivalent.  e.g.
 ```
 font_update.ini